tintinweb/vscode-solidity-language/README.md

 # Solidity Language Support, Syntax Highlighting, and Themes for VSCode

 This extension enables solidity code highlighting for VSCode.
 It **only provides the language support** and themes, no active decoration or functionality.
 This is mainly to support solidity code highlighting in VSCode Web/github.dev.
-Go install [Solidity Visual Developer](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor) if you want the fully blown super amazedazzle extension 🥰
+Go install [Solidity Visual Developer](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor) instead if you want the fully blown super amazedazzle extension 🥰.